elijah-potter/blog/posts/a_case_for_procrastination.md

 > This is __not__ an exact, representative equation, merely an abstraction to illustrate my point, based on personal experience.

-In other words, the total debugging time increases quadratically as the time it takes to _test_ a change to the program increases.
+In other words, the total debugging time increases super-linearly as the time it takes to _test_ a change to the program increases.
-Notice how, as the `time to test` increases, the actual amount of time `text editing` falls to a negligable ratio of the total.
+Notice how, as the `time to test` increases, the actual amount of time `text editing` falls to a negligible ratio of the total.
 I believe this comes from the fact that as compilation time increases, the amount of information gleaned per micro-iteration tends to decrease.

 ### JIT Compilation and Hot Reload